-The Indian Film Festival of Los Angeles (IFFLA) is proud to present IFFLA Industry Days, a forum designed to strategically connect investors and established executives from Hollywood withrising and prominent filmmakers from South Asia and its diasporas.
-IFFLA is the leading South Asian film festival based in Los Angeles for the last 23 years.
+The Indian Film Festival of Los Angeles (IFFLA) is proud to present IFFLA Industry Days, a forum designed to strategically connect investors and established executives from Hollywood with rising and prominent filmmakers from South Asia and its diasporas.
+IFFLA is the leading South Asian film festival based in Los Angeles for the last 24 years.
 The festival showcases a diverse range of films, discovering new voices and promoting the work of talented filmmakers.

-IFFLA Industry Days creates a high-impact ecosystem for both established and emerging South Asian filmmakers in US and beyond, by providing industry-focused mentorship, educational resources, and networking opportunities.
-After the tremendous success of the first-ever IIndustry Day in June 2024, IFFLA returns back with an expanded program, and a groundbreaking new partnership with Cinevesture International Film Festival, making it a one-of-a-kind platform for South Asian storytellers.
+IFFLA Industry Days creates a high-impact ecosystem for both established and emerging South Asian filmmakers in the US and beyond, by providing industry-focused mentorship, educational resources, and networking opportunities.
+After the tremendous success of the first-ever Industry Days in June 2024 — followed by the strong reception of Industry Days 2025 — the program continues to gain steam and meaningful recognition within Los Angeles industry circles, solidifying IFFLA as a vital platform for South Asian storytellers.

 Industry Days will spotlight exciting South Asian voices, while attendees will have educational opportunities to hear first-hand expert advice from industry professionals and engage in conversations around notable South Asian film and TV projects.